FAQ

 Q: How often are rehearsals held?

-A: Meetings are held every Tuesday evening of the month, from 7:00 pm to 10:00 PM at the Angel Bingo Hall in Palmdale.
+A: Meetings are held every Tuesday evening of the month, from 7:00 pm to 9:30 PM at 5021 W Ave M, Quartz Hill, CA..

 Q: Why/How do members qualify on their music?

 The chorus’ Qualification Program may seem to be quite picky when you’re first getting started.
-“So what’s a wrong note here or there?”
+“So what’s a wrong note here or there”?
 The chorus strives to be the best we can be – and that starts with singing well.
-Since the “Taping Program” was first introduced YEARS ago, the quality of our music has greatly improved.
+Since the “Recording Program” was first introduced YEARS ago, the quality of our music has greatly improved.
 As much fun as it is to sing, it’s even better when we are singing WELL!

 We have set up the Qualification Program to encourage SUCCESS, not find fault.